 - If you feel strongly about something or someone, you should probably pay attention - even if you are not immediately clear what to do with the feeling.

-- Share stories of your attempts to reach out and play; in this way even failures - indeed particularly failures - are transformed into fun stories and rewarding connections.
+- Share stories of your attempts to reach out and play; in this way even failures - indeed particularly failures - are often transformed into fun stories and rewarding connections.

 - A fellow kinetic artist said during a talk that one of the reasons he built his public artworks was so that strangers could smile at one another without feeling self-conscious.
 I love him for that.